ModelInference/dinv/README.md

 More concretely, DInv analyzes Go programs and can:

-  * Identify variables at processes that influence messaging behavior or data sent to other processes:
+  * Identify variables at processes that influence messaging behaviour or data sent to other processes, including thoughts which:
-    * **TODO: give example**
+    * denote group leadership
+    * define state transitions
+    * indicate communication error
   * Identify data relationships between these variables:
     * server.counter >= client.counter